Line chart compares the U.S. dollar composite index vs. emerging market currencies.

 - In 2015, the dollar index rises nearly 20% while the emerging markets index falls more than -20%.

 The 2008/2009 recession is shown on the chart, with the emerging markets index declining sharply while the dollar index rises sharply in 2009, as indicated above.
-The February 2020 recession is also shown, with the U.S. Trade Weighted Dollar change about -2.5% as of Q3 2021.
-The emerging markets currency index rose from roughly -5.8% at year-end 2019 to roughly 1.8% at the end of Q3 2021.
+The February 2020 recession is also shown, with the U.S. Trade Weighted Dollar change about 1.5% as of Q1 2022.
+The emerging markets currency index rose from roughly -5.8% at year-end 2019 to roughly 1.8% at the end of Q3 2021, but fell to about -4.6% by the end of Q1 2022.

 Foreign investing involves risks typically not associated with investing domestically, including currency, transaction, volatility and political and regulatory uncertainty.
 These risks are heightened in emerging markets.
 Currency risk is the risk that foreign currencies will decline in value relative to that of the U.S. dollar.
 Exchange rate movements between the U.S. dollar and foreign currencies may cause the value of an investment to decline.